 more than 1000 milliseconds for anything so values of 1000 or more indicate

 something wrong.
-Do not be alarmed by the high Blit time, the first blit
+Do not be alarmed by a high Blit time if you see

 TimeDX